iDatalink HRN-RR-CH2 Interface Harness

 Cons: Unclear instructions in some cases.
 Defective pinout.
 Requires soldering of wires you don't need (rear speaker output isn't actually used...
 It only takes 1 set of inputs and fades digitally, so the inputs have to be front to get GPS audio).

-Overview: The iDatalink Maestro HRN-RR-CH2 installation harness greatly simplifies the installation of the Maestro RR Car Radio Replacement Interface module (794ADSMRR, sold separately) in select Chrysler, Dodge, and Jeep vehicles when replacing your factory radio with an iDatalink Serial Port compatible head unit or other aftermarket head unit.
+Overview: The iDatalink Maestro HRN-RR-CH2 installation harness greatly simplifies the installation of the Maestro RR Car Radio Replacement Interface module (794ADSMRR, sold separately) in select Chrysler, Dodge, and Jeep vehicles when replacing your factory radio with an iDatalink Serial Port compatible head unit from Kenwood, JVC, Alpine or Pioneer (click here for a list of fully compatible radios); or other aftermarket head unit.

 Vehicle Compatibility Chart: The iDatalink Maestro HRN-RR-CH2 installation harness is compatible with the following 2004-up Chrysler/Dodge/Jeep vehicles (as of 8/13/2015):

-Retained Features: The follow factory features (if applicable) are retained when replacing your aftermarket head unit with a compatible iDatalink Serial Port head unit from Kenwood, Alpine, or Pioneer using the Maestro RR Car Radio Replacement Interface module and HRN-RR-CH2 installation harness.
+Retained Features: The following factory features (if applicable) are retained when replacing your factory radio with a compatible iDatalink Serial Port head unit from Kenwood, JVC, Alpine, or Pioneer using the Maestro RR Car Radio Replacement Interface module and HRN-RR-CH2 installation harness.

 Note: When installing an aftermarket head unit without the iDatalink Serial Port, only steering wheel control & amplifier turn-on are retained.

-Extra Features: The follow extra features are retained when replacing your aftermarket head unit with a compatible iDatalink Serial Port head unit from Kenwood or Alpine using the Maestro RR Car Radio Replacement Interface module and HRN-RR-CH2 installation harness.
+Extra Features: The following Extra features are added when replacing your aftermarket head unit with a compatible iDatalink Serial Port head unit from Kenwood, JVC.
+Pioneer, or Alpine using the Maestro RR Car Radio Replacement Interface module and HRN-RR-CH2 installation harness.

 Connections: The iDatalink Maestro HRN-RR-CH2 installation harness contains two Molex connectors which plug into your factory radio harness.
 On the other end of the harness are four multi-pin connectors which plug into the Maestro RR Car Radio Replacement Interface module (794ADSMRR, sold separately).
 In addition, you will need to hardwire the power/ground, illumination, speaker, and navigation output leads of the HRN-RR-CH2 harness to your aftermarket head unit's wiring harness.